grittygrease/draft-sullivan-tls-opaque/draft-sullivan-tls-opaque.md

 additional benefit that it can be triggered at any time after a TLS session has been established, which better fits modern web-based authentication mechanism.

-The ClientHello contains PAKEServerAuth, PAKEClientAuth with empty identity values to indicate support for these mechanisms.
+The ClientHello contains PAKEServerAuthExtension, PAKEClientAuthExtension with empty identity values to indicate support for these mechanisms.

-1. Client creates Authenticator Request with CR extension PAKEServerAuth.
+1. Client creates Authenticator Request with CertificateRequest PAKEServerAuthExtension.
-2. Server creates Exported Authenticator with OPAQUE-Sign (PAKEServerAuth) and CertificateVerify (signed with the OPAQUE private key).
+2. Server creates Exported Authenticator with OPAQUE-Sign (PAKEServerAuthExtension) and CertificateVerify (signed with the OPAQUE private key).

 If the server would like to then establish mutual authentication, it can do the following:

-1. Server creates Authenticator Request with CH extension PAKEClientAuth (identity)
+1. Server creates Authenticator Request with ClientHello PAKEClientAuthExtension (identity)
 2. Client creates Exported Authenticator with OPAQUE-Sign Certificate and CertificateVerify (signed with user private key derived from the envelope).